-You can use Photoshop for almost any kind of image editing, such as touching up photos, creating high-quality graphics, and much, much more.
+You can use Photoshop for almost any type of image editing, from touching up photos to creating high-quality graphics.
 In this lesson, we'll introduce you to the Photoshop interface, including how to open files, work with panels, customize the workspace, and change the display size.

 We'll be using Photoshop CC throughout this tutorial to show you Photoshop's features.
-If you're using an older version of Photoshop—like Photoshop CS5 or earlier—some features may work a bit differently, but you should still be able to follow along.
-However, if you're using Photoshop Elements, it's important to note that some of the features we'll discuss may be missing or work in a different way.
+If you're using an older version of Photoshop—like Photoshop CS6 or earlier—some features may work a bit differently, but you should still be able to follow along.
+However, if you're using Photoshop Elements, it's important to note that some of the features covered may be missing or work in a different way.

 Most of the time, you'll want to start by opening an existing photo rather than creating a new blank image.
-Photoshop allows you to open and edit existing image files, such as .jpg or .png files, as well as .psd (Photoshop document) files.
+Photoshop allows you to open and edit existing image files, including JPEG, PNG, and PSD (Photoshop document) files.

 Because Photoshop is designed primarily for professional use, the interface may feel a bit complex and intimidating for new users.
-Even if you have some experience with other image editing software, it's a good idea to become familiar with the different parts of the Photoshop interface.
+Even if you have some experience with other image editing software, it's a good idea to become familiar with its main elements.

 Click the buttons in the interactive below to become more familiar with the Photoshop interface.